richardscarrott/jquery-ui-carousel/README.md

 If set to true the carousel will continuously loop through its pages rather than scrolling all the way back to the first page.

 NOTE: Requires the continuous extension (jquery.rs.carousel-continuous.js).

+#### `touch: false` (boolean)
+If set to true the carousel will become draggable allowing you to flick through pages.

+NOTE: Currently the carousel will also be draggable using a mouse on non-touch devices, if this is undesired it can be conditionally turned on or off using a feature detection library such as [Modernizr](http://modernizr.com/docs/#touch):

+    $('.rs-carousel').carousel({
+        touch: Modernizr && Modernizr.touch
+    });

+NOTE: Requires the touch extension (jquery.rs.carousel-touch.js).

 ### Events
 #### `create: null` (function)